-This chapter covers usage and configuration of Dolphin.
-Dolphin is the default file manager for Fedora beginning with Fedora 10.
+Dolphin has been the default file manager for the KDE desktop beginning with Fedora 10.
+Other distributions that use KDE as a desktop option also use it as their default file manager.
 It is very powerful and provides some very advanced features.

-The whole purpose of a file management application like Dolphin is to enable users such as yourself to locate specific files when you need to use them in some way, such as to open them in a word processor or a spreadsheet program, or to move them.
-Dolphin and other file management programs also allow you to organize your files by moving or deleting entire folders.
+The purpose of a file management application like Dolphin is to enable users to locate specific files when you need to use them in some way, such as to open them in a word processor or a spreadsheet program, or to delete, copy or move them.
+Dolphin and other file management programs also allow you to organize your files by moving or deleting files and entire folders.
 As a very organized Virgo I like this aspect of Dolphin.

 Dolphin can be launched directly from the KDE 4 desktop.
 Simply click on the folder icon with the house in it.
 Dolphin can also be launched from the KDE Kickoff menu; it is one of the default items in the Favorites tab of the menu.

 The Dolphin Window

 The default Dolphin window looks like that in Figure 2.
 This configuration is easy for beginners to understand, but Dolphin is highly configurable and its rich feature set can be made easily available to the most advanced users.

 Like Konqueror, Dolphin can be used to browse through the file system and locate files and directories (folders).
 Files can be opened in various applications, they can be deleted, moved to other locations or copied.
 Unlike Konqueror, which can also be used as a web browser, Dolphin can only be used as a file manager.
 It cannot be used as a browser.

 The Dolphin interface as shown in Figure 3, below, consists of the following major components:

 - Menu bar